norton120/pirate_baby/content/posts/prompt_engineering.md

 ```
 %YES,no\nI agree it is fine but th
 ```
 K. No good.
-Try again.
+Try again with all the same settings for temperature, stop words etc.
 _prompt_:
 ```
 >>INTRODUCTION<<